nvpro-samples/vk_lod_clusters/README.md

   - 280 MB zip

 These models can take minutes to load, due to the processing into the cluster lod system, even on systems with many CPU cores.

+## Third Party

+[meshoptimizer](https://github.com/zeux/meshoptimizer) is used during the mesh simplification process when the triangles within a cluster are re-ordered to improve triangle strips.